mike-rao/FPL-Assistant/README.md

 ## Development Overview

 The Fantasy Premier League (FPL) Assistant project is a comprehensive web application designed to enhance decision-making for FPL players.
 The app combines frontend and backend technologies with machine learning to predict player performance, suggest optimal transfers, and assist in team management.
-This project leverages modern development technologies, including React for the frontend, Flask for the backend API, and a PostgreSQL database for data storage and retrieval.
+This project leverages modern development technologies, including React for the frontend, Flask for the backend API, PostgreSQL for the database, Scikit-learn for the machine learning model, and Selenium for scraping the web.

 ## Frontend Development

 The frontend of the FPL Assistant is built using React, a JavaScript library for creating dynamic and interactive user interfaces.
 The UI includes components that:
 - Displays all players fetched from the database, allowing users to view and select players for their team.
 - Provides a visual representation of the selected team in formation, enabling users to arrange players by position.
-- Shows analytical insights about the selected team, including metrics like team score and transfer suggestions.
+- Shows analytical insights about the selected team, including metrics like expected points, team score, and transfer suggestions.
 - Suggests potential player transfers to improve team performance based on predicted points and budget constraints.

 ## Backend Development